If you’re a newbie to online marketing it can seem like a bit of a minefield.

 Create a primary list of service-specific search terms that potential customers will use when searching for your services.
 Optimise your service pages for these.
 Then create a number of blog posts/articles relating to questions and secondary search terms relating to the service.
 Ensure you link these articles through to the main service page you would like to be ranked on the first page.
 This tells Google the main page to be found for a valuable search term and it is backed up by a lot of quality content.

 Along the same lines, be sure that your social media profiles include keywords in the About section.
-Keyword research and implementation is just the tip of the iceberg for SEO.
+Keyword research and implementation are just the tip of the iceberg for SEO.
 But it’s an easy and manageable process that can produce noticeable results for small business owners if done correctly.

 A QUICK AND EASY SEO ‘TO DO’ LIST